zecure/shadowd.zecure.org/content/documentation/connectors.md

 ## Description

-A connector connects a web applications with a Shadow Daemon background server.
+A connector connects a web application with a background server.
-The connector is executed everytime a request arrives, gathers all user input, encodes it and sends it to the server.
+The connector is executed everytime a request arrives.
+It gathers all user input, encodes it and sends it to the server.
 The server analyzes and processes the input and returns the names of all dangerous parameters.
 The connector uses this names to remove the parameters.
 Afterwards the execution of the original scripts continues with the defused input.

 ## Configuration

+The default path of the configuration file is */etc/shadowd/connectors.ini*.
+The path can be overwritten with the environment variable *SHADOWD_CONNECTOR_VERSION*.

 ### Profile